 Dr. Marta Rodríguez-Galán (Sociology), Program Director

-The gerontology program at St. John Fisher College reflects both the multidisciplinary and interdisciplinary nature of the field as a whole.
+The gerontology program at St. John Fisher University reflects both the multidisciplinary and interdisciplinary nature of the field as a whole.
 Thus, the minor is especially well suited as either a complement or specialized focus for students from all majors.
-It offers key courses that introduce students to the foundations of aging from the social and biological perspectives, as well as an array of electives from a wide variety of departments/programs.
-Additionally, students will be able to enhance their classroom studies through service-learning, practicum, and research opportunities that provide hands-on, educational experiences in the field and help connect them with various agencies and organizations serving older adults in the Rochester area.
+The minor offers key courses that introduce students to the foundations of aging from the social and biological perspectives, as well as an array of electives from a wide variety of departments/programs.
+Additionally, students will be able to enhance their classroom studies through service-learning, practicum, and research opportunities that provide hands-on, educational experiences in the field, as well as help connect them with various agencies and organizations serving older adults in the Rochester area.